← Back to 史記

 退 輿

 In the first month of each year, the leaders gathered in a minor assembly at the chanyu's court to offer sacrifices.
 In the fifth month, a great assembly was held at Longcheng, where they sacrificed to their ancestors, to Heaven and Earth, and to the spirits.
 In the autumn, when the horses had fattened, a great assembly was held at Dailin to count and inspect the people and livestock.
-Their law, draw blade one chi die, sit theft confiscate his family; For minor offenses, the punishment was flogging; for major crimes, death.
+By their law, whoever drew a blade a foot long was put to death, and whoever committed theft had his household confiscated; For minor offenses, the punishment was flogging; for major crimes, death.
 No one was imprisoned for more than ten days, and the total number of prisoners in the entire realm never exceeded a handful.
 Each morning, the chanyu emerged from his camp to bow in worship to the rising sun, and each evening he bowed to the moon.
 When seated, the place of honor was on the left, facing north.
 They favored the days of wu and ji in the celestial cycle.
-Their send dead, have coffin outer gold silver clothes furs, but no mound tree mourning clothes; When a chanyu died, favored ministers and concubines were put to death to accompany him, sometimes numbering in the hundreds or even thousands.
+In sending off the dead they provided coffins and outer cases of gold, silver, clothing, and furs, but erected no mounded graves, planted no mourning trees, and wore no mourning garments; When a chanyu died, favored ministers and concubines were put to death to accompany him, sometimes numbering in the hundreds or even thousands.
 They timed their campaigns by the stars and the moon: when the moon was full and bright they attacked, and when it waned they withdrew their forces.
 In battle, a warrior who took an enemy's head or captured a prisoner was rewarded with a goblet of wine, and all plunder seized in war was given to the captors; prisoners were made slaves.
 In battle, therefore, every man fought for his own profit, and they were adept at luring the enemy into traps and ambushes.
-Therefore their see enemy then pursue profit, like birds gather; But when hard pressed and defeated, they would shatter like tiles and scatter like clouds.
-Anyone who recovered the body of a fallen comrade from the battlefield was awarded all of the dead man's possessions.
+Thus, when they saw an enemy, they swarmed toward gain like flocking birds; But when hard-pressed and defeated, they would shatter like tiles and scatter like clouds.
+Anyone who recovered the body of a fallen comrade from the battlefield was awarded all the dead man's possessions.

 11